Klim (powdered milk)

-Klim (stylized as KLIM) is a brand of powdered milk sold by Nestlé, which acquired it in 1998 from Borden.
-Klim is sold worldwide, Early ads featured the slogan "Spell it backwards."
+Klim (stylized as KLIM) is a brand of powdered milk owned by Nestlé, which acquired it in 1998 from Borden.
+Klim is sold worldwide.
+Early ads featured the slogan "Spell it backwards."

 History

 Klim was developed as a dehydrated whole-milk powder for use in the tropics, where ordinary milk tended to spoil quickly.
 It soon became a staple of scientific explorers, geologists, soldiers, and other jungle travelers who needed a lightweight dry ration that would keep for several days in high heat and humidity, even when decanted from its container.